karthik101/30loops-user-docs/30loops-user-docs/client.rst

     thirty create <app>.repository [--name <name>] [--ssh-key SSH_KEY]
                                     <location>

-Create a new repository and attch it to <app>
+Create a new repository and attach it to <app>

 **Example**